christinesalim/Nasa/README.md

 React provides the front-end components for the application.
 The main pages include: Schedule a Launch, Upcoming Launches and Launch History

+### Custom Hooks

+UseLaunches(): a custom hook that saves a list of launches, gets previously saved launches from the backend, submits new launches to the server, and aborts launches.

+UsePlanets(): a custome hook to get the list of habitable planets from the server

 ### arwes SCI-FI library

-Provides a SCI-FI library for the user interface that includes, sounds, a color scheme and animation.
+The arwes library provides a SCI-FI component library for the user interface that includes, sounds, a color scheme and animation.

 # Planetary Data